CassandraMaldonado/CassandraMaldonado/README.md

 ---
 ### 🧑‍⚕️ Healthcare LLM (Fine-Tuned + RAG)
-- Fine-tuned LLM using LoRA on medical datasets
+- Fine-tuned LLM using LoRA on medical datasets.
-- Built RAG pipeline with semantic retrieval
+- Built RAG pipeline with semantic retrieval.
-- Evaluated using faithfulness, relevance, and recall metrics
+- Evaluated using faithfulness, relevance, and recall metrics.
-- Applied to clinical QA and radiology reasoning
+- Applied to clinical QA and radiology reasoning.

 ---
 ### 📊 MLOps + Production ML Systems
 - Built end-to-end pipelines with deployment and monitoring